GrahamCobb/humax-unenc-ftp/README.md

 by raydon, different HMT layout versions or just the results of different data.
 Feedback on errors in the HMT format or suggestions for the meanings of currently not understood fields are welcome.

-I would particularly like suggestions on why some strings (for example `Schedule information`) in some files are prefixed with the characters `i7` but in other files they are not.

 My latest understanding of the formats can be found in my Github [Gist](https://gist.github.com/GrahamCobb/0e8c854eb75e5b00f353).